-Rusty Fence Post Gun Dogs is a small family oriented English Cocker Spaniel breeder located in Southern Texas.
-We take our breeding program very seriously and only raise purebred American Kennel Club (AKC) registered English Cocker Spaniels from proven working lines.
+Rusty Fence Post Gun Dogs is a small family oriented English Cocker Spaniel & Braque du Bourbonnais breeder located in Southern Texas.
+We take our breeding program very seriously and only raise purebred American Kennel Club (AKC) registered English Cocker Spaniels as well as NAVHDA registered Braque du Bourbonnais (also referred to as French Pointers) from proven working lines.
 We are home to some of the finest pedigreed working dogs in the world and we plan to continue raising the best.
 We only select potential breeding stock from the best health tested show and working lines in the world.
-Our dogs are American-born ECS, and descend from many of the best UK British working lines.
+Our dogs are American-born ECS and Braque du Bourbonnais, and descend from many of the best UK British & international and working & field bred lines.

 The English Cocker Spaniel